-ANIK F2 will reach end of life December 2025, at which time Shaw Broadcast will only have signals available on one satellite, ANIK G1.
+With the end of life Anik F2, Shaw Broadcast will only have signals available on one satellite, Anik G1.
 In order to accommodate the hundreds of video and audio signals offered on Shaw Direct and to Shaw Broadcast customers on one satellite, we must transition all services to HEVC, a more efficient compression technology.
-In addition to the transition to HEVC, all audio, whether dedicated audio stations or audio for video channels, will convert from AC3 to AAC audio. .
-If you plan to continue to receive signals from Shaw Broadcast, please note that ANIK G1 xKu footprint only covers Canada and approximately 300 km of the Canada-US border.
+In addition to the transition to HEVC, all audio, whether dedicated audio stations or audio for video channels, will convert from AC3 to AAC audio.

 To receive HEVC signals from ANIK G1, your head end must have an xKu LNB and your equipment must be HEVC capable and accommodate AAC audio.
 Customer equipment requirements will vary.
 We have attempted to provide some guidance below with respect to making the transition to HEVC.
 Please contact your preferred equipment supplier(s) prior to acquiring equipment to ensure compatibility.